Albion travel to Stoke City's bet365 Stadium on Saturday for a Midlands derby in the Sky Bet Championship (ko 5.30pm).

-Of the 142 meetings, Albion have won 46 times, there have been 37 draws and The Potters have been victorious on 59 occasions.
+Of the 144 matches that have been played, the Baggies have triumphed 47 times, there have been 37 draws and the Potters have won on 60 occasions.

 Man in the middle

-The referee for Saturday’s match is Neil Swarbrick, and he’ll be assisted by Scott Ledger and Adrian Holmes - with Chris Kavanagh as the fourth official.
+The referee for Saturday's match is Jeremy Simpson, and he'll be assisted by Nick Hopton and Nigel Lugg, whilst Scott Duncan will be the fourth official.

 Follow the game

-Comprehensive coverage of the clash with Stoke is available in our Match Centre, where you can listen to free live commentary on WBA Radio or follow our live text feed.
+Comprehensive coverage of the clash with Middlesbrough is available in our Match Centre, where you can listen to live commentary on WBA Radio or follow our live text feed.

-WBA Radio is the only service that allows Baggies fans around the world - from Smethwick to the Sahara - access to uninterrupted live commentaries from every one of our competitive games.
-Join Gez Mulholland and Dave Bowler for Baggies-biased live commentary on Saturday.
+WBA Radio is the only service that allows Baggies fans around the world - from Smethwick to the Sahara - access to uninterrupted live commentaries from every one of our competitive games. iFollow subscribers can join Gez Mulholland and Dave Bowler for Baggies-biased live commentary on Saturday.